quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 print("Thus, in 1000 shots, you get blue " + str(counts['0']) + " times, and red " + str(counts['1']) + " times.")

 plot_histogram(counts)

 ```

+The above code is also available as a jupyter notebook [here](https://github.com/quantum-kittens/quantum-kittens.github.io/blob/main/jupyter_notebooks/QK_Chapter_2.ipynb).

 *Note: the Qiskit code provided is open source, and does not fall under the copyright of Quantum Kittens.*